davideuler/programming-tips/python/pyenv.md

         $ PYTHON_CONFIGURE_OPTS="--enable-framework" pyenv install 3.10  # enable framework to avoid errors like "ModuleNotFoundError: No module named '_lzma'"
         $ pyenv rehash

+Make sure the libssl and liblzma has been install to avoid  "ModuleNotFoundError: No module named '_lzma'
+WARNING: The Python lzma extension was not compiled.
+Missing the lzma lib? ":

+        $ apt-get install liblzma-dev libssl-dev

 ### pyenv virtualenv

 $ git clone https://github.com/pyenv/pyenv-virtualenv.git $(pyenv root)/plugins/pyenv-virtualenv